ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/receivables-collect-outstanding-balances.md

 ## Reminders

 Before you can create reminders, you must set up reminder terms and assign them to your customers.
-For more information, see [Set Up Reminder Terms and Levels](finance-setup-reminders.md). [!INCLUDE [reminder-terms](includes/reminder-terms.md)] The contents of the **Finance Charge Terms** page determines whether interest is calculated on the reminder.
+Další informace naleznete v tématu [Nastavení podmínek upomínek a úrovní upomínky](finance-setup-reminders.md). [!INCLUDE [reminder-terms](includes/reminder-terms.md)] The contents of the **Finance Charge Terms** page determines whether interest is calculated on the reminder.

 You can periodically run the **Create Reminders** batch job to create reminders for all customers with overdue balances, or you can manually create a reminder for a specific customer and have the lines calculated and filled in automatically.